-During 2014/15, the College and BCIT entered into a Memorandum of Understanding to share a facility space on Annacis Island in Delta, British Columbia.
-As part of this arrangement, the College and BCIT entered into a joint lease agreement for a building with a third party.
+During 2014/15, Vancouver Community College and BCIT entered into a Memorandum of Understanding to share a facility space on Annacis Island in Delta, British Columbia.
+As part of this arrangement, Vancouver Community College and BCIT entered into a joint lease agreement for a building with a third party.

-Effective March 31, 2022, the College transferred its share of the joint lease to BCIT without consideration.
-As a result, the carrying values as at transfer date of the related tangible capital assets of \$8,609,094, capital lease obligation of \$6,828,518, and unamortized deferred capital contributions of \$3,137,201 were written off resulting in a recognition of a gain of \$1,356,625 in the Statement of Operations and Accumulated Surplus.
+In 2021/22, the College transferred its share of the joint lease to BCIT without consideration.
+As a result, the carrying values as at transfer date of the related tangible capital assets of \$8,609,094, capital lease obligation of \$6,828,518, and unamortized deferred capital contributions of \$3,137,201 were written off resulting in a recognition of an extraordinary gain of \$1,356,623 in the Statement of Operations and Accumulated Surplus.

-Total interest paid on the capital lease for the year prior to the lease transfer was \$288,437 (2021 - \$292,612).
+Total interest paid on the capital lease for year 2022 was \$288,437.